roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Anything you want," Cori purred.

  "I haven't fucked your tits yet," Jarvis said, straddling her again.
 "Let's start there."
 He wrapped her big jugs around his cock and started sliding back and forth.
 Cori hoped he would just do that and maybe cum on her face or tits and be done with it.
 Then, before he was ready for round two, either Chad would be back or, better yet, Ty and Ben would be there.
 Unfortunately, Jarvis was just getting warmed up.
 When his cock was raging hard, he straddled her face and started slapping her cheeks with his cock, rubbing it against her nose and pressing it into her throat.
 He dunked his cock in her mouth for a few minutes, then pulled out, turned her over and entered her ass.
 He was fucking her mercilessly, pounding away, slapping her ass and calling her every name in the book when the door slammed open.
-Report_Story #3